ClaranceJayasena/java/README.md

 This application tested  using MSSQL server Database.

-You need to add JDBC drive to you class path or Update pom.xml file according to the database.
+You need to add JDBC drive to you class path or Update pom.xml dependency file according to the database.

 Hibernate automatically generate table in database.